Shammah/boo-sublime/README.md

 Installation
 ============

-Install using Package Control [1] or download/clone into your Sublime Text package directory.
+Install using [Package Control](http://wbond.net/sublime_packages/package_control) or download/clone into your Sublime Text package directory.
 Make sure you place a path in the windows PATH to the boo compiler.

 Authors